dsabsay/worktime/design.md

   * Simple solution? -> Just keep a list of Component objects and call render() on those?
 - [ ] Implement smarter updating: Only replace nodes that have changed.
   * Simple solution: When the component is first attached (via `attach()`), store mapping of all sub-components that are dependent on the state.
 Then, in `changeState()`, only replace those sub-components.
+- [ ] During view updates, prevent unnecessary reflows/re-renders caused by multiple sequential calls to `appendChild()`.
+Instead, a `DocumentFragment` could be used to build the subtree inside of it, then attach that entire subtree to the existing DOM in one go.
+See [here](https://developer.mozilla.org/en-US/docs/Web/API/DocumentFragment) for more details on the `DocumentFragment`.
+  * Since view updates are managed only in the `Elementary` class, this could all be implemented in that class.
 - [ ] Recursively merge state changes.
 This may not actually be a good idea.
 React does a shallow merge anyway...
 - [ ] Short-circuit state updates if no state has actually changed.
 - [x] Router (for GitHub Pages)